Active Projects

 Nepal: Market-Led Produce Safety

-This project is identifying the economic factors that will drive the supply of and demand for safer salad vegetables in Nepal, enabling entrepreneurs and policy makers to prioritize food safety investments.
+This project identified the economic factors that can drive the supply of and demand for safer salad vegetables in Nepal, enabling entrepreneurs and policy makers to prioritize food safety investments.

 Current